 - group: Optional.
 The name of a group, all devices in that group will be upgraded. - hostname: Optional.
 If a hostname is specified, this single device will be upgraded. - filename: Mandatory.
-Name of the new firmware, for example "test.swi". - url: Optional, can also be configured as an environment variable, FIRMQRE\URL.
+Name of the new firmware, for example "test.swi". - url: Optional, can also be configured as an environment variable, FIRMQRE_URL.
 URL to the firmware storage, for example "http://hostname/firmware/".
 This should typically point to the CNaaS NMS server and files will be downloaded from the CNaaS HTTP server. - download: Optional, default is false.
-Only download the firmware. - pre\flight: Optional, default is false.
-If false, check disk-space etc before downloading the firmware. - activate: Optional, default is false.
+Only download the firmware. - pre_flight: Optional, default is false.
+If true, check disk-space etc before downloading the firmware. - post_flight: Optional, default is false.
+If true, update OS version after the upgrade have been finished. - post_waittime: Optional, default is 0.
+Defines the time we should wait before trying to connect to an updated device. - activate: Optional, default is false.
 Control whether we should install the new firmware or not. - reboot: Optional, default is false.
-When the firmware is downloaded, reboot the switch. - start\at: Schedule a firmware upgrade to be started sometime in the future.
+When the firmware is downloaded, reboot the switch. - start_at: Schedule a firmware upgrade to be started sometime in the future.